rjfarmer/py2f/README.md

 make

 # Using
-All functions return an int error code, check against the SUCCESS or FAILURE constants.
+All functions return an int error code, check against the SUCCESS constant.

 ## Startup